KnowledgeHut-AWS/tekton/concepts/tasks-advanced.md

     kind: ClusterTask
 ```

-## Passing results of taks to another task
+## Passing results of a task to another

 This can be done by emitting results.